Developing a Good Content Strategy for Your Social Media Marketing Efforts

 Increase Your Engagement

 Once your content has been released to the world, don’t simply disappear.
 Take the extra effort to engage with customers by responding to their feedback and reposting their comments to you.
-High engagement has been known to both increase conversions and help users respond more positively to your brand.
+High engagement has been known to both increase conversions and helps users respond more positively to your brand.
 When first-time customers see how your company mingles online, they’re more likely to consider your services reputable and worthy of investment.
+If you deal with high volumes of engagement on social media consider automating some of your responses with a social media engagement tool

 Shameless Promotion Does Not Win Customers